• Skip to primary navigation

 Most bagged spinach has been washed, but it can still be sandy.
 Rinse spinach out in a bowl of cold water and pat dry.
 Then it's ready to use in your salad, like this mandarin orange salad recipe.

-• Add some grilled chicken or salmon to your mandarin orange salad recipe
+• Add some grilled chicken or salmon to your spinach salad with mandarin oranges

-• Wrap it in a tortilla for a simple spinach wrap
+• Wrap spinach salad with mandarin oranges ingredients in a tortilla for a simple spinach wrap.

 • Spinach: Thai Beef with Fried Garlic & Spinach, Grapefruit & Avocado Salad, or this Mixed Fruit Smoothie.

-• Mandarin oranges: Use the juice to make whipped cream for this gingerbread cake, in this Orange and Roasted Pear Salad, or add them to another salad.
+• Mandarin oranges: Use the juice to make whipped cream for this gingerbread cake, or add them to another salad.

-• Broccoli: Beef & Broccoli, Broccoli Salad with Grapes, Chicken & Broccoli, or this Easy Shrimp Sheet Pan Dinner.
+• Broccoli: Beef & Broccoli, Sheet Pan Broccoli, Chicken & Broccoli, or this Easy Shrimp Sheet Pan Dinner.

-• Edamame: Beef & Broccoli, Beet & Arugula Salad, Grapefruit & Avocado Salad, or this Spring Green Pesto Pasta.
+• Edamame: Beet & Arugula Salad, Grapefruit & Avocado Salad, or this Spring Green Pesto Pasta.

 oranges, broccoli, edamame, nuts in bowl